 If you are to learn more about Barcelona, its history, culture and lifestyle?
 Read our blog: Everything You Should Know before Coming to Barcelona

 Barcelona is the capital of the province of Barcelona and the capital of the autonomous community of Catalunya.

 It’s a city on the coast of northeastern Spain about 164km (100 miles) far from the French border.

 Barcelona gained importance once more in the 19th century during the Industrial Revolution and has since become one of the best-known and most often visited cities in the world.

 Barcelona has Mediterranean climate that begs you to enjoy the city by day and by night.
 It enjoys a microclimate with an average temperature of 10°C (50°F) and 25°C (77°F).

-Barcelona has a transportation system and it’s very easy to get from one side of the city to the other side.
-The prices are very reasonable and the public buses, trains and metros run regularly and almost almost on time.
-The best thing about the public transportation is that you can use one single card to ride the buses, metros and trains.
-Here are some of the best ways to get around in Barcelona:
+Barcelona has a good transportation system and it’s very easy to get from one side of the city to the other side.
+The prices are very reasonable and the public buses, trains and metros run regularly and almost on time.
+There are three types of transportation systems in Barcelona: Public, Private, and Shared.

 The bus system is very reliable and most bus stops have a board that shows when the next buses would arrive.
 The N buses (e.g. N7) run at night.